brianrayxu/Engineering-Test/README.md

 ## Instructions
 First, download the zip file of this repository onto your local machine

 For the first part, just open the python notebook called "Engineering Test.ipynb" and run the cells within the notebook.
-This will generate a "combined.csv" file where the aggregate information will be displayed.
+This will generate a "combined.csv" file in the "Engineering Test Files" directory where the aggregate information will be displayed.

 For the second part, navigate into the directory with "server.js" and run:
 ```